 You’ve researched and thought about it and researched some more and waffled on the decision.
 But now you have a box containing a new Epson printer that you’re going to convert, a box (or several!) of sublimation ink and supplies, a box with a heat press or convection oven, and you’re standing there saying, “What have I done?”
-(Doesn’t help that your significant other is standing there going, “What’s all this?”)
+(Doesn’t help that your significant other is standing next to a giant pile of boxes asking, “What are all these for?”)

-Note: if you have purchased a sublimation-ready printer, such as a Sawgrass printer or an Epson F-170 or F-570, some of this does not apply to you.
+Note: if you have purchased a sublimation-ready printer, such as a Sawgrass printer, a Brother SP-1, or an Epson F-170 or F-570, some of this does not apply to you.
 You are not converting a printer; it is already sublimation ready.

 First, RELAX.
 Deep breath.
 Let me suggest you procure a couple more things.
 I’ll call this your confidence kit: